Articles on Domestic Violence by Women of Color

 Stories from women of color--survivors, advocates, and religious leaders--through their lens of faith

-In celebration of the 15th Anniversary of the Violence Against Women Act and Domestic Violence Awareness Month, we bring you stories from women of color--survivors, advocates, and religious leaders--through their lens of faith.
+We are pleased bring you stories from women of color--survivors, advocates, and religious leaders--through their lens of faith.

 Khalidah's Story: An African American Muslim Women's Journey to Freedom Dr. Debra Majeed, Associate Professor of Philosophy & Religious Studies at Beloit College, is a religious historian who has made the interconnection between religion, gender, and culture central to her life’s work.
 She is the first African American female and first Muslim to be tenured in the 162-year history of Beloit College.
 Dr. Majeed received her doctorate in Religious & Theological Studies from Northwestern University in 2001.
 Her research and writing reflect her concern with issues of social, political, racial, and religious injustice, particularly in regards to women.
 Her current project, Encounters of Intimate Sisterhood?
 Polygyny in the World of African American Muslims, is forthcoming from University Press of Florida. |